Junior Senneville: Club career

 A native of Dunkirk, Senneville grew up playing in the youth of academy of local club Dunkerque.
 He played for the club until 2016, when he signed for fellow Championnat National club Boulogne.
 In 2022, after six seasons with Boulogne, Senneville returned to Dunkerque, signing his first professional contract with the club.
 In his first season back, Dunkerque achieved promotion by finishing second in the Championnat National.
 On 13 January 2024, Senneville played in his first Ligue 2 match, and scored a 77th-minute long-range goal to reduce Dunkerque's deficit in a 2–2 comeback draw away to Grenoble.

 International career

 Senneville made his debut for Guadeloupe on 12 October 2023 in a 2–1 defeat to Saint Lucia in the CONCACAF Nations League League B. Guadeloupe achieved promotion to League A at the end of the competition.

 Personal life

 Born in metropolitan France, Senneville is of Guadeloupean descent through his father Christian.
+His father, Christian Senneville, who was a longtime volunteer and reserve-ream announcer for USL Dunkerque, died in December 2019.